gmoyanollc/mtf-ensit-datatype/README.md

             *  XSL 3.0 XML and JSON data format transformations
             *  XSL Schematron build and application rule validation
             *  USMTF-XML componentization and classification
+            *  Exploratory RDF gleaning of relevant things and facts (triples)

 A software developer can therefore deploy, exercise, and reuse this product in their own development environment.